shoefer/shoefer.github.io/about.md

 menu-pos: 100
 ---

+I'm Sebastian.
+I like [robots](http://static6.businessinsider.com/image/53c6d03decad043552f996ba/countries-around-the-world-are-worried-about-killer-robots.jpg).
+But I also like humans (at least [some](http://images5.fanpop.com/image/photos/28100000/david-david-hasselhoff-28104576-400-300.jpg)).

-<p>I&#8217;m a PhD student at the <a title="Robotics &amp; Biology Lab" href="http://www.robotics.tu-berlin.de" target="_blank">Robotics &amp; Biology Lab</a> at TU Berlin, Germany.
+In my spare time, I&#8217;m a PhD student at the <a title="Robotics &amp; Biology Lab" href="http://www.robotics.tu-berlin.de" target="_blank">Robotics &amp; Biology Lab</a> at TU Berlin, Germany.
 My main research interest lies in robots who learn autonomously from their own interaction how to successfully manipulate their environment.
-Check out my <a title="Me at TU Berlin" href="http://www.robotics.tu-berlin.de/menue/team/sebastian_hoefer/" target="_blank">research web page</a> for more information about my research activities.</p>
+Check out my <a title="Me at TU Berlin" href="http://www.robotics.tu-berlin.de/menue/team/sebastian_hoefer/" target="_blank">research web page</a> for more information about my research activities.

 <br/>